Kari Miller: Career

 Miller lost both her legs when a car she was in was hit by a drunk driver while she was on leave from military duty in 1999.
 She started competing for Paralympic Games in 2007 where she won a silver medal for her participation at Sitting Volleyball Invitational.
 In 2008, she participated at World Organization Volleyball for Disabled where she won bronze medal and the same year got another silver one for her participation at 2008 Paralympic Games in Beijing, China.
 In 2009, Miller was awarded as Paralympian of the year.
 In 2010, she won silver medal at Parapan American Championship which was held in Colorado and the same year got gold medal for another WOVD Championship.
 In 2011 and 2012 respectively she won three gold medals at ECVD Continental Cup, Parapan American Zonal Championship, and Volleyball Masters.
 She also got 4th silver medal for her participation at 2012 Paralympic Games in London.

 She was part of the USA team which won the gold at 2015 Parapan American Games in Toronto, Canada.

+Miller provided commentary for NBC during the 2021 Tokyo Paralympics.